yamin-shihab/study-notes/grade-9/math.md

 + To subtract two polynomials, simply flip the signedness of each of the second polynomial's terms before adding. ((2x^2 + 3x - 8) - (-3x^2 - x + 2) = 5x^2 + 4x - 10)
 + To multiply a polynomial by some constant or monomial, just multiply every term by it. (-4x(2x^2 - 4x + 5) = -8x^3 + 16x^2 - 20x)
 + To divide a polynomial by some constant or monomial, just divide every term by it. ((4x^5 - 12x^3 + 16x^2) / -4x^2 = -x^3 + 3x - 4)

+---

+## Similarity and Symmetry

++ Line symmetry can be either vertical, horizontal, or oblique (diagonal).
+It represents the number of repetitions in a shape or design.
++ The order of rotation of something is for how many times it can fit in itself in a full 360 degree rotation.
++ The angle of rotational symmetry is the smallest incremental change in rotation (in degrees) for a figure to exactly overlap itself.
++ For example, a square has four lines of symmetry, an order of rotation of four, and an angle of rotational symmetry of 45 degrees.
++ The scale factor of an enlargement or reduction is represented as the ratio of the scale diagram to the original diagram. (a 3x3 square scaled to a 9x9 square is using an enlarging scale factor of 3:1)
++ When one polygon is an enlargement or reduction of another polygon, it's said that they're both similar.
+They must have the same corresponding angles, and their corresponding sides must be proportional. (a triangle of 6x6x8.48 is similar to a triangle of 3x3x4.24)